 GIFs are a series of image frames looping to form movement.
 Each frame is its own image which can lead to large file sizes.

 - Known to increase CTR

 - Can form eye-catching designs

-There are positives and negatives to using either static of animated.
+There are positives and negatives to using either static banners of animated banners.
 Animated banners will, in general, attract more interest which is the aim of many businesses.
-When choosing your animated banner, it’s important to remember that GIFs are slowly being phased out and the more impressive end result of HTML5 banners make them the better option.
+When choosing your animated banner ads, it’s important to remember that GIFs are slowly being phased out and the more impressive end result of HTML5 banners make them the better option.

 When it comes to display advertising, we believe in mastering the creative as much as the placement.
-Our in-house Studio team are skilled in creating a range of display advertising formats including responsive ads, video ads, dynamic ads and standard banner ads.
+Our in-house Studio team are skilled in creating a range of display advertising formats including responsive ads, video ads, dynamic ads, animated display ads and standard banner ads.

 With a data-led, creative approach, we can craft personalised results tailored to your target audience.
 If you want to know how creatives can help you build engaging display advertising campaigns, contact the team and we’ll be happy to help.